plone/buildout.coredev/docs/intro.rst

 * `Python Imaging Library (PIL) <http://www.pythonware.com/products/pil/>`_.
   Make sure to install it or its dependencies.
   This depends on the your operating system.
-* `VirtualEnv <http://www.virtualenv.org/en/latest/index.html>`_ in the proper Python 2.7 environment.
-  Python 3.6 comes with `venv` in its standard libraries and no additional installation is needed.
 * `GCC <http://gcc.gnu.org/>`_ in order to compile ZODB, Zope and lxml.
 * `libxml2 and libxslt <http://xmlsoft.org/XSLT/downloads.html>`_,
   including development headers.